Gym Visits (Geofencing)

 Best Practices

-- Ask permissions in context: Explain why background location and notifications are needed; request background location only after foreground is granted.
+- Request permissions in context.
+Explain why background location is needed before prompting.
+Request background location only after foreground access is granted.

 Troubleshooting